h44z/wg-portal/docs/documentation/getting-started/docker.md

        network_mode: "host"
        ...
    ```
+   > :warning: If host networking is used, the WireGuard Portal UI will be accessible on all the host's IP addresses if the listening address is set to `:8888` in the configuration file.
+   To avoid this, you can bind the listening address to a specific IP address, for example, the loopback address (`127.0.0.1:8888`).
+It is also possible to deploy firewall rules to restrict access to the WireGuard Portal UI.

  - **Within the WireGuard Portal Docker container**:
    WireGuard interfaces can be managed directly from within the WireGuard Portal container itself.